 AS/A Level Biology, Chemistry and/or Physics.
+AS/A Level Environmental Science.
+AS Science for Public Understanding.
 Other courses with a science content.
 AS/A Level Biology, Chemistry and/or Physics.
+AS/A Level Environmental Science.
+AS Science for Public Understanding.
 Other courses with a science content.